yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-backend.md

    > }
    > ```

-3. Assign the role to the user.
+3. Copy the returned `id` to the `userId` field in the following command to assign the team-admin role to the user.

-   User ID is Unique for every User and can be replaced

    ```
    curl --location --request PUT 'localhost:3567/recipe/user/role' \